hselomein/Car-LED-Controller/README.md

 At powerup LED strip will sweep 3 times each pass leaving the light on brighter untill filled.
 It'll stay filled white unless another mode is selected or an action happens

+2 LED Matrices will be attached the front and back of the vehicle and show 1 of 3 screens
+  - Off or Blank for normal driving mode
+  - Uber Mode: Shows Uber logo
+  - Lyft Mode: Shows Lyft Logo

 Actions:
 DRL are in DRL Mode light will be full brightness
-DRL is in parking light mode will be half brightness Horn is pressed LED Strip will trun orange for the duration of the press UBER Mode will turn the lights Cyan
-Lyft Mide will trun the lights Magenta
-Angry Mode will be some orangy red color, cant be RED as that is illegal in the front Vehicle inpection mode, that will disable the lights, physical switch
+DRL is in parking light mode will be half brightness WHen not in Uber of Lyft mode, the LED Matrix will be blank or off Horn is pressed LED Strip will turn orange for the duration of the press UBER Mode will turn the lights Cyan and the LED Matrix will show the Uber logo Lyft Mide will turn the lights Magenta and the LED Matrix will show the Lyft Logo Angry Mode will be some orangy red color, cant be RED as that is illegal in the front Vehicle inpection mode, that will disable the lights, physical switch